 Distance from the abuser as much as possible

 If the abuser is your classmate, teacher, colleague, any person you can distance from relatively easily – do it.
 Stop communicating with them or hanging out in the same company.
 If it’s someone from your family and you’re old enough to live alone – rent an apartment and move out.
 Don’t have money?
-Find a job, then rent an apartment.
+Find a job, then rent an apartment and move out.
 Just please don’t rely on someone you don’t know well in this situation.
 I mean searching for random people you can stay at is not an option!
 Put your safety first.
 Plus, victims may become more dependent than other people and you don’t need to depend on a person you don’t know well.
 You may become dependent on another abuser.
 This is not what you want.

 If you are a victim of domestic abuse and there’s no possibility to run away or if you’re scared that your abuser will find you, call the national domestic violence hotline.
 Ask for help and you’ll get it.
 There’s always a way out.
 Don’t believe your abuser if they say otherwise.
 The aim of the abuser is to make your life just as miserable as theirs.
 But unlike them, you realize that there’s a problem, so you can work on it and eventually change your life.